ome/omero-documentation/developers/policies.rst

 -------------------------

 On a day-to-day level, the team meets in a Jabber chatroom.
-(See the list of `addresses`_ for the specifics) You’re welcome to join via your own Jabber account, but one will likely be provided to you, in which case that account should be preferred.
-To get started using
+(See the list of :plone:`addresses <team/addresses>` for the specifics) You’re welcome to join via your own Jabber account, but one will likely be provided to you, in which case that account should be preferred.
+To get started using Adium:
-Adium:

 * :menuselection:`File --> Join Group Chat` (Select your GTalk or Jabber Account in the drop-down menu)